1035 Exchanges For Life Insurance, Annuities and Long Term Care

-The 1035 exchange defers the internal build up of gains associated with your life insurance policy.
-Because of the tax-free nature of long term care insurance, a 1035 exchange ensures the taxable gain disappears if used to pay for long term care expenses.
+An Exchange defers the internal build up of gains associated with your life insurance policy.
+Because of the tax-free nature of long term care insurance, an Exchange ensures the taxable gain disappears if used to pay for long term care expenses.

-Like life insurance, 1035 exchange rules may allow you to convert an existing annuity into a long term care annuity.
+With annuities, a 1035 may allow you to convert an existing annuity into a long term care annuity.
 This can defer the gains associated with your annuity.

-Acceptable 1035 Exchanges for Life Insurance and Annuities
+Acceptable 1035 Exchanges for Life Insurance, Annuities and LTC

 Hybrid Long Term Care Insurance